BLumia/dde-dock-pineappledatetime/README.md

 cmake ../
 make
 # then you got `libpineappledatetime.so`
-# this will copy this into `/usr/`
+# this will copy this into `/usr/lib/dde-dock/plugins/`
-sudo make install
+# p.s. `make install` will copy the lib to `/usr/share/lib/dde-dock/plugins`
+#      but it seems `dde-dock` doesn't scan that path by default...
+sudo cp ../libpineappledatetime.so /usr/lib/dde-dock/plugins/
+# finally, restart `dde-dock` (kill it and dde will restart it automatically)
+killall dde-dock
 ```

+Then done!

+### License

+GPLv3 (as required, same as original license)